humdrum-tools/humdrum-documentation/tool/perform/index.md

 Alternatively, tempo may be specified using the `**MIDI` tandem interpretation for metronome marking (e.g. `*MM96`).
 Tempos found in the input representation take precedence over any tempo specified on the command line.
-If no tempo information is available, **perform** uses the default tempo of 66 quarter-notes per minute.
+If no tempo information is available, <span class="tool">perform</span> uses the default tempo of 66 quarter-notes per minute.

 The **-v** option allows the user to specify a key-velocity default.